li-clutter-org/loadimpact-sdk-java/README.md

     mvn package

-The JAR can the be found in `target/`
+The JAR can then be found in `target/`

 Generate the documentation